aryacliche/Algorithmic-Design-of-Matrix-Multiplier/README.md

 - It will print the time taken for matrix multiplication (both including and excluding the time taken by the function call).
 # Documentation
 ## Miscellaneous
+### System Specs
+Any and all timing values mentioned depend on the specifications of the system in use
 ### How to measure timing
 Since there might be some time spent in the function call itself, I created a module called `latencyTest` which is as follows,
 ```aa